back to top

 So is DealDash Genuine or a Scam?

-It may feel like that you’ve been swindled and you take this to the internet and you will always find people with a similar story of misery, but you have to simply understand the fact that it’s just cerebral and there are no proven reports of bidding computers or any sort of illegal practices being used by DealDash.
+It may feel like you’ve been swindled, and you take this to the internet, and you will always find people with a similar story of misery, but you have to simply understand the fact that it’s just cerebral and there are no proven reports of bidding computers or any sort of illegal practices being used by DealDash.
 So, we would have to say – No!
 DealDash scam is not a thing.

 You may like to read – Alibaba Business Model